 UC Berkeley has the world's leading research group in Computer Security.
-Five faculty members primarily focus in computer security (Anthony Joseph, Vern Paxson, Dawn Song, Doug Tygar, and David Wagner) and a large number contribute to security in the course of other research -- we actively collaborate with faculty from the School of Information, Boalt Law School, Goldman School of Public Policy, the Department of Mathematics, and faculty from throughout the College of Engineering.
+Seven faculty members have computer security as a major focus of their work (Alessandro Chiesa, Anthony Joseph, Vern Paxson, Raluca Ada Popa, Dawn Song, Doug Tygar, and David Wagner) and a large number contribute to security in the course of other research -- we actively collaborate with faculty from the School of Information, Boalt Law School, Goldman School of Public Policy, the Department of Mathematics, and faculty from throughout the College of Engineering.
 UC Berkeley was chosen for the headquarters for its Science and Technology Center called TRUST, the Team for Research in Ubiquitous Security Technologies.
 We welcome involvement from others -- academia, industry, and government, and we are always looking for outstanding students to join our program.

 For more information, we encourage you to visit our web site describing some of our recent work.

-Our work spans the range from theoretical cryptography to applications, including significant research efforts in complexity-theoretic approaches to cryptography, development of new crypographic systems, cryptanalysis, protocol development, applied cryptography, quantum computation, applications including electronic commerce, electronic voting, wireless communications, and protocols for sensor webs.
+Research in our group spans topics in cryptography from theory to applications, including significant research efforts in complexity-theoretic approaches to cryptography, development of new cryptographic systems, cryptanalysis, protocol development, applied cryptography, quantum computation, and applications that include electronic commerce, electronic voting, wireless communications, and protocols for sensor webs.
+See here for more information.

 Among various topics that we consider are privacy in wireless sensor webs (a difficulty balancing problem -- consider the role of privacy in medical monitoring systems, for example), privacy in RFID systems, privacy issues in databases, privacy in web based applications (look below for the discussion of anti-phishing technologies, for example).